 There are therefore just as many worthy causes as there are people on the planet, because each worthy cause is based on your individual and unique service to other people.

 You will do your best and be successful when you realise you’re not an island isolated from others and need to do it all by yourself, when you realise we’re all interdependent on one another and the best way forward is to support each other whether in business and work, or in your relationships and family.

 Yet, most people don’t do this.
 They are only interested in serving themselves.
 For whatever reason—fear, ignorance, shame, greed—they have not developed the courage or confidence to become anything other than someone who takes direction from their baser instincts.
-They become slaves to their whims and desires; they become self-serving and thereby live a life of selfishness, greed, addictiveness, neediness, and futility.
-A life of untapped potential and unmined value.
-A life not worthy of their talents or indeed themselves.
+They get caught up in their own little world and become slaves to their whims and desires.
+They become unconscious servants to their desires—they become self-serving—with the inevitable result of living a life of selfishness, greed, addictiveness, neediness, and futility.

 As David J. Schwartz, author of the bestselling book The Magic of Thinking Big, said: